mavine4512/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm *~ : Delete all files
 mkdir -p welcome/to/school: creates the directories  in the current directory.You are only allowed to use two spaces (and lines) in your script, not more ls -xamp : command that lists all the files and directories of the current directory, separated by commas (,).
+!:mime School : detect data in a file